Kev-gp/published-notes/content/Blogs/Why Write.md

 ### The Hermeneutic Circle

-Writing, to me, is more of a technique for growing thoughts than merely harvesting them.
+Writing, to me, is more of a technique for growing thoughts than just harvesting them.

 We start with a rough idea (the *whole*), and then refine and interpret it through paragraphs, sentences, phrases, and word choices (the *parts*).
 By revising through them, our understanding of the whole shifts, prompting changes to the parts again.